 History and Mission

 Under the leadership of the late Jorge`Chico' Muñoz, and the commitment of many community leaders, the first festival committee was formed.
-The event took place in 1967 at the Blackstone Park, with approximately 2,500 people.
-This initiated the development of the Puerto Rican Festival of Massachusetts, Inc. Today, this cultural event has turned out to be the state’s largest Hispanic event with over 185,000 attendees during a three-day celebration at Boston's City Hall Plaza , one of Boston’s most easiest place to get to via the MBTA.
+The event took place in 1967 at Blackstone Park, with approximately 2,500 people.
+This initiated the development of the Puerto Rican Festival of Massachusetts, Inc. Today, this cultural event has turned out to be the state’s largest Hispanic event with over 185,000 attendees during a three-day celebration returning to Playstead Park (Franklin Park) in Dorchester.

 The Puerto Rican Festival of Massachusetts, Inc. is a non-profit, 501(c)3 organization.
-The board of directors consists of a broad cross-section of people from all different the communities.
-The organization is one of the most successful and far reaching festivals in the state of Massachusetts.
-It is by far the largest and best-organized ethnic festival in New England, celebrating its (virtually) 54th anniversary this year.
+The board of directors consists of a broad cross-section of people from all different communities.
+The organization is one of the most successful and far-reaching festivals in the state of Massachusetts.
+It is by far the largest and best-organized ethnic festival in New England, celebrating its 55th anniversary this year.

 The organization adheres to and is committed to the following principles:

-To promote a cultural awareness and understanding of the Puerto Rican heritage, including but not limited to, the traditions folklore and other contributions of this community to the United States of America and specially the Commonwealth of Massachusetts.
+To promote & share cultural awareness and understanding of the Puerto Rican heritage, including but not limited to, the traditions folklore, and other contributions of this community to the United States of America and especially the Commonwealth of Massachusetts.

 To promote and affirm self-sufficiency and responsibility when we teach others the history and cultural values of Puerto Ricans.